johannefranck/johannefranck.github.io/beyond.markdown

 <br>

 ### And then there was Tårnby
 Let’s start with the politics. *Tårnby* is Copenhagen’s most right-leaning district, just ahead of Frederiksberg (*Slots* & *Falkoner*).
 But the top party choices in each reveal a deeper divide: while both districts favor *Socialdemokratiet* and *Venstre*, Frederiksberg leans toward *Radikale Venstre* — *Tårnby* toward *Dansk Folkeparti*.
-Those last two couldn’t be more different (see more in the [ELECTIONS](../elections#elections)).
+Those last two could not be more different (see more in the [ELECTIONS](../elections#elections)).

 The same “looks similar, behaves differently” pattern shows up in the demographics.
-Income levels and welfare stats put Tårnby on par with Frederiksberg.
+Income levels and welfare stats put *Tårnby* on par with Frederiksberg.
 But the age and education story is a whole other thing.
-In every other district, 20–29-year-olds dominate, but not in *Tårnby* - here they’re the smallest group.
+In every other district, 20–29-year-olds dominate, but not in *Tårnby* - here they are the smallest group.
 While other areas are dominated by residents with Master’s degrees, *Tårnby* is the opposite: Vocational education is the most common, outnumbering Master’s degrees by a factor of four (see the visuals in the [SOCIODEMOGRAPHICS](../demographics#Sociodemographics) page).
 As mentioned in the Sociodemographics page, less education often links to conservative voting, while younger, highly educated voters tend to lean green or progressive.
-That’s a big clue to why Tårnby stands out politically.
+That is a big clue to why *Tårnby* stands out politically.

 > 🎵 *With parties shifting left and right*
 > 🎵 *Do neighborhoods still match the hype?*